NdyGen/blog/_agent_config/author_prompt.md

 - You will only use verified quotes and not make any quotes up.
 - Do not put semi random of funny quotes in the article.
 - Do not use any mermaid code blocks.
+- Do not add a about the author section!

 ### 🖼 Image Requirements (MANDATORY)